MachineLemonade/docs/v0.8/cloud-faq.md

 #### Where do I log in?

-If you're interested in starting a trial, you can head [here](https://www.astronomer.io/trial/) to kick it off.
-You can expect a Welcome email from there with next steps on how to create an account on Astronomer Cloud.
+If you're interested in starting a trial on Astronomer Cloud, you can head [here](https://www.astronomer.io/trial/) to kick it off.
+Expect a Welcome email from there with next steps on how to create an account shortly thereafter.

+If have an existing account, go ahead to [app.astronomer.cloud/login](https://app.astronomer.cloud/login) to login.

-If you want to cancel your trial and are having trouble accessing your Astronomer account, reach out to us at support@astronomer.io.
+If you want to cancel your account or trial and are having trouble accessing your Astronomer account, reach out to us at support@astronomer.io.

 #### How does billing work?